con1980/instacart_python/README.md

 ![alt text](</06 Screenshots/screenshot orders data set.png>)

 ### Python and libraries
-I am using python to load, clean, analyze and produce visualizations with the following libraries:
+In this project python was used to load, clean, analyze and produce visualizations with the following libraries:
 - pandas -> Data analysis
 - numpy -> Mathematical equations
 - os -> interact with operating system